mAAdhaTTah/wpghs_test/_posts/2015-08-06-a-better-wordpress-singleton.md

 This was pulled from a suggestion in a pull request on the [WordPress Plugin Boilerplate][9], so I can't claim credit for it, but it is a great way of solving the global problem.
 Now, the class is instantiated, its boot method is run, access to its constructor is preserved, no globals are leaked, and you still enforce it as a singleton.

 This singleton design is implemented in the WordPress plugin framework I'm building, [jaxion][10], so you can see the current implementation [here][11].
 The boot method will be the default startup for [jaxion-boostrap][12], the plugin boilerplate built on jaxion.
 You can see the current implementation [here][12].

+What do you think?
+Will you start using this singleton pattern in your WordPress plugins?

  [1]: https://github.com/buddypress/BuddyPress/blob/master/src/bp-loader.php#L134-L153
  [2]: https://github.com/PressForward/pressforward/blob/master/pressforward.php#L54-L62